kallaway/100-days-of-code/r1-log.md

 Day 79&80 : I'm studying in CBT Nuggets with free trial.
 The course that I am taking is really detailed and teacher is good.
 I am gonna finish all 12 hours before exam day.

-Fellings: I am feeling good; but I couldn't get my head  around like how I wanted, I need to retain the information.
+Feelings: I am feeling good; but I couldn't get my head  around like how I wanted, I need to retain the information.
 I have so many flashcards, I need to revise them.

+Day 81: Today, I studied encapsulation with cbtnuggets, after that algorithms, web page development, web application development, application lifecycle management, application specifications, web hosting, IIS and ASP.Net.
+It was very detailed, I will look back to my notes later.

+Feelings: Feeling good, just I focused on the exam I want to pass; I will practice more these days.
+I am hoping finish the course in two days.
+Total 12 hours.